Skip to section

 - No sense of priority and logic.

-A resume like this looks intimidating, and overwhelms the reader with all of its information, at once.
+A resume like this looks intimidating, too long, and overwhelms the reader with its information, all at once.

-Your Resume Should NOT Look Like It Belongs In The 1990s.
+Your Australian Resume Should Not Look Like It Belongs In The 1990s.

 The traditional resume design harks back to an era when the abundance of text on a page was considered to be a feature, not a flaw.